-here are two minimum requirements that must be met to be considered for admission to this program:
+There are two minimum requirements that must be met to be considered for admission to this program:

-- A bachelor's degree or its equivalent from an accredited institution in the United States or proof of equivalent training at a foreign university; - 2) Satisfactory grades (generally a minimum overall grade-point average of 3.0) in undergraduate and graduate course work.
+- A bachelor's degree or its equivalent from an accredited U.S. institution or proof of equivalent training at a foreign university; - 2) Satisfactory grades (generally a minimum overall grade-point average of 3.0) in undergraduate and graduate course work.

-In addition, the applicant must submit the score on the Graduate Record Examination Aptitude Test and request that the GRE scores be sent directly to the Admissions Office.
-The code number for UT Southwestern Medical Center is R6686-0.
+In addition, the applicant must submit the score on the Graduate Record Examination General Test and request that the GRE scores be sent directly to the Admissions Office.
+The code number for UT Southwestern Medical Center is 6686.